Oscar Edelstein: Speaking with God

 One music theory teacher from Paraná would take Edelstein with him to Santa Fe Conservatoire, at the age of eleven, to try to begin his study of harmony and counterpoint as an unofficial student.
-The teacher told his mother, "Oscar is unusually gifted but he really needs to be better at following the rules."
-His mother looked at Oscar in agreement, however when the teacher continued with advice about how the young Edelstein would also need to follow the rules more strictly in order to make his own musical experience, his mother looked at the teacher and said, "You are the professor, but he is the music."
+The teacher told his mother, "Oscar is unusually gifted, but he really needs to be better at following the rules."
+His mother looked at Oscar in agreement; however, when the teacher continued with advice about how the young Edelstein would also need to follow the rules more strictly to make his own musical experience, his mother looked at the teacher and said, "You are the professor, but he is the music."
 This kind of environment gave Edelstein the conviction that he could be the creative source, something he still respects to this day whenever he teaches.

-Edelstein was also encouraged by a provocative "anarchist" uncle who told him, "You can believe in God if you want, but look at the priests and the rabbis, look at their faces and tell me, if God existed and was intelligent would he really need to choose this face to speak to you?"
-Edelstein took the underlying message of all these experiences to mean that he could be the source of the music, and therefore in his searches to become a composer he needed to link directly to composers, authors and artists.
-With this in mind he began his lifetime search for originality that fuelled years of intense private study.
+Edelstein was also encouraged by a provocative "anarchist" uncle who told him, "You can believe in God if you want, but look at the priests and the rabbis, look at their faces and tell me, if God existed and was intelligent, would he really need to choose this face to speak to you?"
+Edelstein took the underlying message of all these experiences to mean that he could be the source of the music, and therefore, in his search to become a composer, he needed to link directly to composers, authors, and artists.
+With this in mind, he began his lifetime search for originality that fuelled years of intense private study.